 C. The Obscure Relationship.
 It appears that everyone in this story was given up for adoption.
 Everyone has obscure parentage that no one is really clear on and everyone is trying to hide.

 D. The Convoluted Will.
+Christie makes a nod toward some kind of inheritance, but dismisses it as completely above board.
 Bessie Burch inherited the house from her aunt, Mrs. McGinty, when she was murdered.

 No comments: